Don't Miss Out!

 Landscape & Nature

-The Azores, a group of nine volcanic islands in the middle of the North Atlantic, are often described as Europe's answer to Hawaii.
-Think emerald-green crater lakes, misty forests, dramatic cliffs, and hydrangea-lined roads.
-São Miguel, the largest island, is known for its twin lakes at Sete Cidades and geothermal hot springs in Furnas, while Pico Island boasts Portugal's highest mountain.
-This off-the-beaten path is even a popular escape for vacationers from mainland Portugal.
+The Azores, a group of nine volcanic islands in the middle of the North Atlantic, are often described as Europe’s Hawaii.
+Picture emerald crater lakes, misty forests, hydrangea-lined roads, and dramatic cliffs.
+São Miguel is famous for Sete Cidades and geothermal hot springs, while Pico Island boasts Portugal’s highest mountain.
+These islands remain relatively untouched, making them ideal for travelers seeking wild beauty and eco-conscious exploration.

 Verdict: